OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/gerrit.md

 ## Review Labels

 Review Labels configured in Gerrit can be given in the system form if required to synchronize.
 Review Labels mentioned here will be visible on [Mapping Configuration](../integrate/mapping-configuration) screen.
-The "Code-Review" label will be added by default in {{SITENAME}}.
+The "Code-Review" label will be added by default in OpsHub Integration Manager.
 Refer to [this documentation](https://gerrit-review.googlesource.com/Documentation/config-labels.html) for more details.
 A sample JSON for Review Label is given below:

 ```json